CHTC/chtc-website-source/_uw-research-computing/htc-passing-arguments.md

 ## Purpose

 Many executables require arguments to perform tasks.
 As a user, you may need to specify specific files or parameters for your calculations.
 This exercise will show how arguments are used in a simple calculation and walk through how to write an HTCondor submit file to pass these arguments to the executable.
+This guide builds on the concepts shown in  [Basic Scripting and Job Submission with Arguments](htc-basic-scripting).
+To see how to submit multiple jobs using arguments, see [Passing Multiple Arguments to Multiple Jobs with One Submit File](htc-passing-arguments-multiple).

 ## Understand and test the script with arguments